jason3067812/Dementia_Care_Vision_Beta/README.md

 # Dementia-Care-Vision-Beta

-This research is still under development and will be published soon.
+This research is still under development and will be published soon

 ## Abstract

-- Develop a bed exist monitor by pir camera.
+- Develop a bed exist monitor by pir camera
-- Analyze sleeping quality by comparing mask image SSIM
+- Analyze sleeping quality in computer vision viewpoint

 ## Progress